 Writers in Residence provides a biblically-based framework for kids to think about language and communicate effectively in writing.
 The text includes interviews with Christian authors.

 While not overtly religious, some WriteShop I and II materials do contain occasional religious references.
 They are minimal and can easily be skipped or even changed to suit your own needs.

 (Update, April 2020: WriteShop has just released a faith-neutral 5th edition of WriteShop I and II.
 They are discontinuing the faith-based 4th edition.)

 Writers in Residence

 Writers in Residence, which was previously published by Apologia, is currently out of print.
 You can still buy it from Christian Book Distributors at a great price while supplies last.
-(Prices below do not reflect the discount.
-Click through to see the current price).

 Which Middle School Writing Curriculum Is Right for You?